College Prep & High School Programs

 Eligible students may apply to SUNY Erie by using the Advanced Studies Application provided to the classroom instructor by the Coordinator of the AS program.
 Be sure to get your application in on time, as there is a deadline for each class.

-Akron, Alden, Amherst, Bishop Timon, BPS – Bennett, East, McKinley and South Park, Buffalo Academy of Science, Cardinal O’Hara, Charter School for Applied Technology, Cheektowaga, Clarence, Cleveland Hill, Depew, East Aurora, Eden, Erie 1 and 2 BOCES, Frontier, Grand Island, Hamburg, Health Sciences Charter, Iroquois, John F. Kennedy, Kenmore East and West, Lackawanna, Lake Shore, Lancaster, Maritime Charter, Middle College, Mt.
-Mercy Academy, North Collins, Orchard Park, Orleans/Niagara BOCES, Park School, Pioneer, Sacred Heart Academy, Salamanca, Springville-Griffith Institute, Stanley G. Falk, Starpoint Sweet Home, Tapestry Charter, Tonawanda, West Seneca East and West, Williamsville East, North and South.
+Akron, Alden, Amherst, BPS, Cardinal O’Hara, Charter School for Applied Technology, Cheektowaga, Chesterton Academy, Christian Central Academy, Clarence, Cleveland Hill, Depew, East Aurora, Eden, Erie 1 and 2 BOCES, Frontier, Grand Island, Hamburg, Holland, Iroquois, John F. Kennedy, Kenmore East and West, Lackawanna, Lake Shore, Lancaster, Maritime Charter, Middle College, Mt.
+Mercy Academy, Nardin, North Collins, Orchard Park, Orleans/Niagara BOCES, Park School, Pioneer, Salamanca, Springville-Griffith Institute, Starpoint Sweet Home, Tapestry Charter, Tonawanda, West Seneca East and West, Williamsville East, North and South.

 For more information, visit the National Alliance of Concurrent Enrollment Partnership.